 - Launch Valorant and see if your problem goes away.

 If you’re still having ping spikes after rebooting your network, check if you’re using Wi-Fi on your computer.
 If yes, take a look at the next fix.
 Otherwise jump to the third fix.

 Fix 2: Use a wire connection

 Wi-Fi is convenient, and it’s good enough for regular web browsing.
-But when it comes to first person shooters, Wi-Fi is currently not an wise choice: poor reception, Wi-Fi channel conflict, there’re so many uncertainties about wireless connection.
+But when it comes to first person shooters, Wi-Fi is certainly not the perfect choice: poor reception, Wi-Fi channel conflict, there’re so many uncertainties about wireless connection.
 To avoid possible interference, we always recommend making sure you’re on a wired connection.